dotnet/designs/accepted/2022/FunctionPointers.md

 ```

 However, the `GetModifiedXxxType()` methods will return these modifiers from the root field, property or parameter type.

+## Modifiers for generic parameters
+Due to the addition of modified types, we can now expose custom modifiers on generic parameters (either as a function pointer parameter or as a method parameter) that was not possible before.
+Although C# doesn't support this yet, C++\CLI does allow a (`const` modifier)[https://learn.microsoft.com/dotnet/api/system.runtime.compilerservices.isconst].
+From a modified parameter type obtained from `ParameterInfo.GetModifiedType()`, the `const` modifier (and any others) can now be returned.

 ## Supporting both runtime- and and static-reflection
 Previous discussions included the suggestion that both calling conventions and modified types are only exposed from the [`MetadataLoadContext`](https://learn.microsoft.com/dotnet/api/system.reflection.metadataloadcontext) class since it is the preferred approach to read metadata (vs. runtime reflection) due to being agnostic to the runtime referenced by the various reflected types.
 However, this design proposes full fidelity between the runtime and `MetadataLoadContext` (other runtimes besides the CoreCLR, including Mono and AOT runtimes, will need to be updated of course).